 As an organization using Submittable to collect submissions, it's important to maintain effective and efficient communication with your submitters throughout the submission life cycle.
-We often receive support requests from submitters who aren't sure how to reach the organizations that they've submitted work to - or are hoping to submit to - and who have questions that only organizations will be able to answer.
-While we're able to help submitters with any technical aspects of setting up an account and making submissions, we've found it's extremely helpful for organizations to make themselves available for important communications that can't be answered by Submittable's Customer Support.
+We often receive support requests from submitters who aren't sure how to reach the organizations that they've submitted work to - or are hoping to submit to - and who have questions that only organizations would be able to answer.
+While we're happy to help submitters with any technical aspects of setting up an account and making submissions, we've found that it's extremely helpful for organizations to make themselves available for important communications that can't be answered by Submittable's Customer Support.

 Below please find our suggestions for optimizing communications between you and your submitters.

-Note: If your organization doesn't want to enable in-platform messaging, we strongly suggest including a contact email in your individual form guidelines, so that submitters can get in touch with the appropriate person at your organization to ask any questions that Submittable's support team may not be able to adequately answer.
+Note: If your organization doesn't want to enable in-platform messaging, we strongly suggest including a contact email in your individual form guidelines, so that submitters can get in touch with the appropriate person at your organization to ask any questions that Submittable's support team may not be able to answer.

 Contact us at email@example.com.